Introduction to TIR

-Some 76 Contracting Parties now use TIR, with approximately one million TIR carnets issued every year to over 10,000 transport and logistics companies and 80,000 trucks operating under the system across the world on a monthly basis.
+TIR carnets are issued every year to over 10,000 transport and logistics companies and 80,000 trucks operating under the system across the world on a monthly basis.

 Today, trucks operating under a TIR carnet use one single international guarantee from a journey’s start to finish – even for intermodal transports.
 It is an easy, secure and reliable way to move goods across borders, be it straightforward bilateral transports between neighbouring countries or more complex multi-border journeys.

 Over the next generation, road transport is set to increase significantly, providing both alternative and complementary options to rail, air and sea freight solutions.
 TIR will be one of the key enablers of this development, and a cornerstone of a clean and sustainable road transport network long into the future.
 As its administrator, IRU will continue, in partnership with the UN, the work of bringing on board new contracting parties to expand its base of knowledge and scope of action.
 IRU remains, with more than 70 years of experience in mobility and logistics, the global expert in border crossing.